juroberttyb/blog/src/notification_api.md

 }
 ```

-4) here we find a db connection passed down in a for loop, not a good sign
+Here we could see a db connection passed down a for loop, not a good sign.

-5) by looking into trace structure, we find the call at the bottom
+By looking into traces, we could find the call at the bottom

 <img style="
   display: block;